 You can also begin an email drip campaign or SMS campaign to start sending your attendees newsletters and regular blog updates to keep them in your loop.

 Your sales and marketing teams can analyze your attendee’s data to start lead scoring and see which people have engaged most with your event.
-From there, the sales team can begin cold calling or emailing their leads.
+From there, the sales team can take over.

-10 B2B Lead Generation Strategies to Implement for Your Next Event
+10 B2B Demand and Lead Generation Strategies to Implement for Your Next Event

-When planning your next event, follow these 10 tips to enhance your B2B lead generation potential.
+When planning your next event, follow these 10 strategies to enhance your B2B demand and lead generation potential.

 Strategy #1) Maximize the Event Registration Process (Without Making It Complicated)

-Your event registration creates the first impression of what to expect at your event and is the entry way for B2B lead generation at events.
+Your event registration creates the first impression of what to expect at your event and is the entryway for gaining traction.
 It’s your company’s greatest tool for securing and selling tickets for your event, so extra thought and care should go into the registration process.

 For one, make sure that your registration page is easily accessible for mobile phones.
 If your registration page looks good on desktop, but not on mobile, you’ve got a problem.